cvut/javascript/README.md

 ## Modules

-Organize your code into [modules](http://jsmodules.io/).
+Organise your code into [modules](http://jsmodules.io/).
 Use [ES6 modules](http://jsmodules.io/) (with Babel) or [CommonJS](http://wiki.commonjs.org/wiki/CommonJS) (in other cases).
 Each module is scoped with explicit exports and does not pollute global namespace.
 Additionally you can easily share modules between server and browser projects.

 For browser projects, you can compose modules into a single _bundle_ with tools like [Browserify](http://browserify.org/) or [Webpack](https://webpack.github.io/).
 See [tooling](tooling/) for more information.